 - 2.3.1 During drills, those responsible should be alert for potentially dangerous conditions and situations and should bring them to the attention of the responsible person for appropriate action.
-Feedback and improvement recommendations to the shipowner, the Administration and the system manufacturer are important elements of the marine safety system. - 2.3.2 Before placing persons onboard a lifeboat, it is recommended that the boat first be lowered and recovered without persons on board to ascertain that the arrangement functions correctly.
-The boat should then be lowered into the water with only the number of persons on board necessary to operate the boat. - 2.3.3 To prevent lashings or gripes from getting entangled, proper release should be checked before swinging out the davit.
+Feedback and improvement recommendations to the shipowner, the Administration and the system manufacturer are important elements of the marine safety system. - 2.3.2 When performing drills with persons on board a lifeboat, it is recommended that the boat first be lowered and recovered without persons on board to ascertain that the arrangement functions correctly.
+In this case, the boat should then be lowered into the water with only the number of persons on board necessary to operate the boat. - 2.3.3 To prevent lashings or gripes from getting entangled, proper release should be checked before swinging out the davit.